 - Poha is rich in iron, hence prevents baby from iron deficiency or anemia.

 - Loaded with carbs and considered as a wholesome meal option for babies.

-- Low in gluten and hence less likely to develop food allergy.
+- Low in gluten and hence less likely to develop a food allergy.

 - Aval/Poha - ½ cup